x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/include-text-with-the-email-sent-when-a-fax-message-is-received.md

 > [!NOTE]
 > The custom text that accompanies a fax message is limited to 512 characters, and can include simple HTML text.

-For more information about fax partners, see [Microsoft PinPoint for Fax Partners](https://go.microsoft.com/fwlink/p/?LinkId=190238).
+For more information about fax partners, see [Microsoft solution providers](https://www.microsoft.com/solution-providers/).

 For additional management tasks related to faxing, see [Faxing procedures](faxing-procedures.md).